dao-xyz/borsh-ts/README.md

 ```

 ## Inheritance
-Schema generation is supported if deserialization is deterministic
+Schema generation is supported if deserialization is deterministic.
+In other words, all classes extending some super class needs to use discriminators/variants of the same type.

-e.g.
+Example:
 ```typescript
 class A {
     @field({type: 'number'})